Acupuncture

 Research and clinical experience indicate that acupuncture may be beneficial as a supportive therapy for many conditions.
 For more information, please refer to the Acupuncture Evidence Project.

-As a (soon-to-be) AHPRA-registered practitioner, I provide acupuncture within an evidence-informed and safety-focused framework.
+As an AHPRA-registered practitioner, I provide acupuncture within an evidence-informed and safety-focused framework.
 I use only single-use, sterile needles.
 Your treatment plan will be personalised to your needs, with the aim of supporting your body's natural capacity for balance and well-being.

 Frequently Asked Questions